 Now is the perfect time to use the sauna since the weather is still cold here in New York.
 But even if you are enjoying warmer temperatures, saunas are amazing for you!

-People have used saunas for centuries and all throughout the world, from Finland to Ancient Greece, Rome, Russia, Japan, Turkey, Canada, and to the United States.
+People have used saunas for centuries and all throughout the world, from Finland to Ancient Greece, Rome, Russia, Japan, Turkey, Canada, and the United States.
 Mainstream media now recognizes the benefits associated with saunas.
-Many medical professionals, like Dr. Oz, embrace the whole concept of heat therapy for health, fat loss, and even rejuvenation purposes.
+Many medical professionals now embrace the whole concept of heat therapy for health, fat loss, and even rejuvenation purposes.

 - Detox: Sauna raises body temperature and, subsequently, sweat production, allowing the body to flush toxins out of the body.